 THE SCHOOL OF ATHENS

-Roman fresco by Raphael Scuola di Atene, Italian Renaisance painter
+Roman fresco by Raphael Scuola di Atene - Italian Renaissance painter

-All is integrated in the whole without sacrificing diversity.
-God the Source doesn't reside separate and above in just the mystical plane, but is also one with us on the horizontal plane of the many.
+All are integrated into the whole without sacrificing diversity.
+God the Source doesn't reside separate and above in just the mystical plane but is also one with us on the horizontal plane of the many.
 As the song goes: This is my Father's world; I rest me in the thought of rocks and trees, of skies and seas - His hands the wonders wrought.
 Or again in the last stanza: In the rustling grass I hear Him pass; He speaks to me everywhere.

 I would argue too much of our world is fragmented into parts, having forgotten the transcendent Source from which all parts emanate and remain entangled as one.
 Life by its very nature is relational, but when we lose the philosophical basis for understanding that, we fall into fragmented parts.
 As we keep learning more and more about less and less, life becomes increasingly meaningless.
 It's what causes alienation rather than community; hierarchy without heterarchy; them versus us; war rather than peace.

-It's unfortunate that in the West, ever since the time to Descartes dualism, a conceptual split was created between material and spirit.
+It's unfortunate that in the West, ever since Descartes' dualism, a conceptual split was created between material and spirit.
 Over time, we fell under modernity's spell of material reductionism whereby Spirit is no longer given consideration as what transcends science except for the wisest of scientists who see beyond the limitations of their discipline.
-For example, Werner Heisenber, winner of the Nobel Prize in Physics 1932, stated, I assert the nature of all reality is spiritual, not material or a dualism of matter and spirit.
+For example, Werner Heisenberg, winner of the Nobel Prize in Physics 1932, stated, I assert the nature of all reality is spiritual, not material or a dualism of matter and spirit.

 So really, there is no need to choose when you understand life is not about one or the other but the dynamic of the (seeming) material parts to the absolute reality of the whole (Spirit) and the whole to the part.
 Even in a hologram, we can see, in the non-material light perception, an example of the whole in each part.
 They are inseparable, which brings us to the concept of the HOLON and an understanding of the relationship of the parts to the whole and the whole to the parts.
 But that's another topic for another time.

-The followning are a couple of paragraphs summarizing the Flatlands as James and his guide are departing there to go visit to the next virtual island.
+The following are a couple of paragraphs summarizing the Flatlands as James and his guide are departing there to go visit the next virtual island.